heisenware/vrpc-js/docs/examples/NodeClientExample.md

 > **Important**
 >
-> The C++ agent and the NodeJS agent examples are a bit different, as the NodeJS
+> The C++ agent and the Node.js agent examples are a bit different, as the Node.js
 > agent uses custom language features not easily available under C++.
 > Hence, depending on the agent type you started please select the corresponding
 > client implementation.

-### Client for NodeJS agent
+### Client for Node.js agent

 *index.js*